LLNL/RAJA/docs/sphinx/dev_guide/build_configurations.rst

   blueos_3_ppc64le_ib_p9
   ...

-Each subdirectory named for a system type contains a ``compilers.yaml`` and ``packages.yaml`` file with system compiler and toolchain information.
+Each subdirectory named for a system type contains a ``compilers.yaml`` file and ``packages.yaml`` file with compiler and toolchain information associated with the system.

 Generating a host-config file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``uberenv.py`` python script is run from the top-level RAJA directory to generate a host-config file for a desired configuration.
+To generate a host-config file for a desired configuration, run the ``uberenv.py`` python script from the top-level RAJA directory.
 For example,

 .. code-block:: bash